Meals under 200 calories

 Counting the calories in your meals is a great way of keeping control of how much food you are eating, but where do you begin?
 We've gone through all of our recipes to pick out the best meals for just 200 calories or less - so you don't have to.

-Women are supposed to eat 2,000 calories a day, so allocating just 200 calories for a main meal is quite tough - but it can be done if you're following a calorie-controlled diet plan.
+Women are recommended to eat 2,000 calories a day, so allocating just 200 calories for a main meal is quite a task – but it can be done.
+These dishes are filling and full of flavour, so you won't feel like you're missing out, plus they’re all well balanced and made from fresh ingredients, so you are getting a healthy range of nutrients.

 Get the recipe: Mushroom ragu with courgetti (opens in new tab)